Marzipan Easter Eggs

 Why make these Easter eggs

-- It can be molded into almost anything from truffles, balls, and shaped characters so why not eggs?
+- It can be molded into almost anything, from truffles to balls to shaped characters, so why not eggs?

-- I have three different marzipans eggs here
+- I have three different marzipan eggs here

 - Stuffed marzipan eggs – stuffed with chocolate-coated nuts